-At Soul Food, the main place to interact is within the sanctuary that Lemuria affords.
-Webmaster, Heather Blakey, has quite literally built a target specific, interactive community for people who want to practice the Soul Food Way and make writing and art a daily practice.
-As a result of her work Soul Food now has artists, writers, journalists, photographers, scientists, archaelogists, storytellers, illustrators, musicians living in residence.
-The Soul Food Cafe has long ceased to be a static webside and provides very real mechanisms for working collaboratively in a creative, online environment.
+At Soul Food, the main place to interact was within the sanctuary that Lemuria afforded.
+Webmaster, Heather Blakey, quite literally built a target specific, interactive community for people who wanted to practice the Soul Food Way and make writing and art a daily practice.
+As a result of her work, Soul Food became a place where artists, writers, journalists, photographers, scientists, archaelogists, storytellers, illustrators, musicians living resided.

-Lemuria grew out of the myth Heather lives by.
-She first learned about this world in 1980.
-She discovered tha during the late 1880’s her great Grandfather, George Chale Watson, wrote a book entitled the Mountain Tops of Lemuria to record his journey on a Black-birding ship through the Polynesian Islands.
+Lemuria grew out of the myth Heather lived by.
+She first learned about this ancient world in 1980.
+She discovered, during the late 1880’s, that her great Grandfather, George Chale Watson, wrote a book entitled the Mountain Tops of Lemuria to record his journey on a Black-birding ship through the Polynesian Islands.
 He believed that these islands were the old mountain tops of Lemuria, the lost southern continent.

 The Lemurian writing sanctuary was born after Heather Blakey located, at the Queensland University, the only copy of her great grandfather’s book.
-The University Librarian permitted her to make a copy of it and you will find Watson’s fascinating account of his journey, together with other ancestral material, on the site.
+The University Librarian permitted her to make a copy of it, You will find Watson’s fascinating account of his journey, together with other ancestral material, on the site.

 Original adventurers found Heather’s Lemuria by passing through a very special portal and all the stimuli was housed here.
-At this time we used Bravenet Forums as a means for people to participate and publish their work and Heather Blakey transferred some of that material on to the site.
+At this time Heather used Braveness Forums as a means for people to participate and publish their work and then transferred some of that material on to the site.

-When the Blogger Revolution came in 1999 Heather created a virtual monastery at Soul Food using this exciting new self publishing tool.
+When the Blogger Revolution came in 1999 Heather created a virtual monastery at Soul Food.
 In an interview with Chris Dunmire she talked about how she envisioned the Lemurian Abbey as a place full of fine art and craft, a monastery that would be filled with tiny, Spartan cells where votaries of the muse could come, retreat behind walls and observe time differently.
 She believed that in this Monastery, time would not be measured with clocks and believed that monastic writers would be free to wander through the cloisters and walled gardens in a meditative state, capturing metaphors in their writing nets.